 My child has never taken dance classes before.
 Can he/she still audition?
 Yes!
 Please do!
 As stated above, we want every child to have the opportunity to excel.
 Some students may not have much experience (or any at all) in dance, and that is why we have chosen to offer different teams to accommodate different ability and experience levels.

 What can we expect at auditions?
 Our auditions will begin with approximately 20 minutes of warm up exercises and stretches.
 Then, they will be learning across-the-floor combinations (kicks, leaps, jumps, turns, etc.).
-After that, they will learn choreography in different styles (jazz and lyrical), and we will call students into the room in groups of 3 or 4 to perform that choreography to be evaluated.
+After that, they will learn choreography in different styles (jazz, lyrical, musical theater for example).
 Students do not need to prepare any choreography for auditions.
 They should wear comfortable, fitted dance clothes and jazz or ballet shoes if they have them.